amghoul/M1-StereoNet-Last-DFKI-V2/README.md

 ---

 ### <a name= resume>Resuming the model</a>
-- To resume the model you can run "resume_V18.sh" script
+- To resume the model you can run "resume.sh" script

 ---

 ### <a name= test>Testing the model</a>
 - To test the model you can run the following script:
     - test_V18.sh --> test the model on FT3D dataset
-    - test_kitti_2015_V18.sh --> test the model on KITTI 2015 dataset
+    - test_kitti_2015.sh --> test the model on KITTI 2015 dataset
-    - test_kitti_2012_V18.sh --> test the model on KITTI 2012 dataset
+    - test_kitti_2012.sh --> test the model on KITTI 2012 dataset